RALIST/RALIST/README.md

 ### Hi there 👋

 I am a fullstack software engineer
-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on multiple frontend and backend project using Ruby on Rails, Javasript, React
 - 🌱 Learning design patterns in depth
 ## Connect with me

 ## Expertise
+- Ruby On Rails
+- RSpec
+- PostgreSQL
+- Haml
+- Javascript
 <!--
 **RALIST/RALIST** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.